AkshayKumar2211/javascript/README.md

 # javascript
-this repository i create wil learning js
+The learning journet of javascript.